 All riding counts, including arena, pleasure and trail riding.
-Please note that only you’re actual riding/In Hand/ Driving, times counts, Travel time grooming saddling/harnessing times do not count for your hours in T&P nor do competitive times in the saddle (shows, endurance etc.) Over the last few years we have added a separate section for those of you who only do In-Hand and Driving to the Trails and Pleasure Division If you have any questions, please feel free to contact the T&P Director.
+Please note that only your actual riding / in-hand / driving, times count.
+Travel time, grooming, saddling/harnessing times do not count for your hours in Trails and Pleasure nor do competitive times in the saddle (shows, endurance etc.).
+Over the last few years we have added a separate section for those of you who only do In-Hand and Driving to the Trails and Pleasure Division If you have any questions, please feel free to contact the Trails and Pleasure Director.

 Join us today — It’s simple to do!!

-Ride for Hours: Hours start from the sign-up date (USPS postmark date).
-Expectation to be made for the 2016-2017 season giving everyone a 60-day back date.
-For example, if your sign-up form is postmarked March 30 then your hours will count as of January 30.
-After the 2016/2017 season if your sign-up is dated March 30 then hour hours would start as of March 30.
+New members – Hours start from the sign-up date (USPS postmark date).
+If your sign-up is dated March 30 then hour hours would start as of March 30.

 The preservation of the rights of Americans to enjoy the recreational use of horses on public lands is extremely important.
 We work to educate our horsemen about minimum impact on the areas we use.
 We cooperate with federal, state and local agencies to build and maintain trails and trailheads.